Chapter 11: Diversion

 That my friends was a genuine miracle.
 Many people have told me I was just lucky.
 I honestly believe it was divine intervention.
 God was honoring his end of our deal.

 The second drug test never actually happened.
-Towards the end of my six months in the program, our counselor, a former heroin addict, had a relapse and quit.
+Towards the end of my six months in the program, our counselor, a former heroin addict, had a major drug relapse and quit.

 We went through a few “substitutes” before the new permanent counselor showed up on my second to last day in the program, I lied and said I had been drug tested twice already, and the new counselor believed me.